tyler-frazier/evolving_solutions/src/assignment4pt1.md

 ### Step 1.
 Write an abstract and give your presentation a title

 Draft an abstract and give your presentation a title.
 Review and edit your abstract, which should be less than a page in length, single spaced.
 Write your abstract, including title, your name and the date you will present.
-Post your abstract to slack channel data150\_assignment4 by midnight Friday, **November 22nd**.
+Post your abstract to slack by midnight Friday, **November 6th**.

 ### Step 2.
 Prepare the slides for your presentation